x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * .cs file been re-dev by `x0xr00t`.
 *
 # Issues
-* Feel free to make issue ticket, if sum is not working, or support blocks missing.
+* Feel free to sent in issue tickets but immma not solving it any more after this latest stabile release!!!
-* To assist me when creating a ticket, list ur windows version pulled with powershell and list it with the ticket.

-# Opened the discussion section for idea's to improve.
-* Feel free to bring idea's for improvements.

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.